Webster County Vehicle Impound Guide

 IMPORTANT: These fees accumulate daily!
 Every day your car sits in the impound lot, the more you'll owe.
 Get your car back as soon as possible to minimize expenses.

 Payment methods vary by impound lot.
-Contact the specific lot where your vehicle is located to confirm whether they accept cash, credit cards, or both.
+Contact the specific lot where your vehicle is located to confirm whether they accept cash, credit cards, or money orders.

 Timeline